Family Pack (2024 film): Plot

 In 2024, Jérôme Vassier visits his father Gilbert, who has Alzheimer's, accompanied by his wife Marie, their daughter Louise, his daughter Clara from a previous union, and Théo, Marie’s son from a previous marriage.
 Jérôme tries to get his family to play "Werewolves," a game supposedly invented by Gilbert, but after everyone refuses, Jérôme puts it away, and an earthquake occurs.

 Once the phenomenon ends, the family realizes that the house is no longer the same, and Clara has disappeared.
 Searching for her, the Vassiers head to the village, where they notice other changes that they initially think are related to the medieval festival happening at the same time.
 There, believing they are witnessing a staged event, they become witnesses to the actual public execution of a shepherd accused of being a werewolf by the village captain, as several villagers have been killed by these beasts over the past few nights.
-Shocked, the Vassiers understand that they have been teleported to 1497 via the game, and they realize that the only way to win the game is to kill the four werewolves.
+Shocked, the Vassiers understand that they have been teleported to 1497 through the game, and they realised that the only way to end the game is to kill the four werewolves.

 They are first confronted by the captain and his men because they are occupying the house of Childéric, an ancestor of the Vassiers who is suspected of witchcraft.
 The Vassiers manage to escape, thanks to Jérôme, who claims they are a troupe of artists, under the name "Daniel Baladin and the Baladettes."
 As a music teacher, he proves his point by singing 'Mon fils ma bataille' while accompanying himself on the lute.
 Furthermore, they find Clara, who turns out to be invisible and mute, linked to her role in the game: she is the "little girl," able to spy without being seen.
 Only her father can hear her thoughts due to his telepathic ability as a "seer."

 That night, the werewolves prowl near the house, and Louise turns out to be one of them.
 By day, the little girl returns to normal.
 The Vassiers gradually realize that each family member has a role inherited from the game.
 Gilbert, the "hunter," is strong and can fight the werewolves, while Théo, the "thief," can transform into anyone by using an object of theirs.
 Only Marie appears to have no powers and is simply a regular villager.
 Since Louise is a werewolf, everyone hopes that killing the other three will spare the little girl.